 The Network Activity dashboard enables you to monitor general information about application activity and performance from the transport through the application layers (L4 - L7) on your network.

 Each chart in the Network Activity dashboard contains visualizations of network and protocol metric data that have been generated over the selected time interval, organized by region.

 |Note:||From a console, you can display the Network Activity dashboard for each connected site.
 The site name appears in the navigation bar; click the down arrow next to the name to pivot the display to other sites.|

-The Network Activity dashboard is a built-in, system dashboard, and you cannot edit, delete, or add system dashboards to a collection.
+The Network Activity dashboard is a built-in, system dashboard that you cannot edit, delete, or add to a shared collection.
 However, you can copy a chart from the Network Activity dashboard and add it to a custom dashboard, or you can make a copy of the dashboard and edit it to monitor metrics that are relevant to you.

 The following information summarizes each region and its charts.

 - Observe whether traffic bottlenecks are related to a specific application protocol or

 network latency.
 The Traffic Overview region contains the following charts:

 Network Packets by L7 Protocol Avg Rate chart: Find the protocol that has the highest volume of packet transmissions over the application layer (L7) during the selected time interval.